Albert Pierrepoint: War-related executions

-Six days after the Belsen hangings in December 1945, Pierrepoint hanged John Amery at Wandsworth prison.
+Six days after the Belsen hangings in December 1945, Pierrepoint hanged John Amery at Wandsworth Prison.
 Amery, the eldest son of the cabinet minister Leo Amery, was a Nazi sympathiser who had visited prisoner-of-war camps in Germany to recruit allied prisoners for the British Free Corps; he had also broadcast to Britain to encourage men to join the Nazis.
-He was found guilty of treason.
-On 3 January 1946 Pierrepoint hanged William Joyce, also known as Lord Haw-Haw, who had been given the death sentence for high treason, although it was questionable if he were a British citizen, and therefore subject to the charge.
+He pleaded guilty to treason.
+On 3 January 1946 Pierrepoint hanged William Joyce, also known as Lord Haw-Haw, who had been given the death sentence for high treason, although it was established that Joyce was born an American citizen, and therefore it was questionable if he was subject to the charge.
 The following day Pierrepoint hanged Theodore Schurch, a British soldier who had been found guilty under the Treachery Act 1940.
 Joyce was the last person to be executed in Britain for treason; the death penalty for treason was abolished with the introduction of the Crime and Disorder Act 1998.
 Schurch was the last person to be hanged in Britain for treachery, and the last to be hanged for any offence other than murder.

 In September 1946 Pierrepoint travelled to Graz, Austria, to train staff at Karlau Prison in the British form of long-drop hanging.
 Previously, the Austrians had used a shorter drop, leaving the executed men to choke to death, rather than the faster long-drop kill.
 He undertook four double executions of prisoners, with his trainees acting as assistants.
 Despite Pierrepoint's expertise as an executioner and his experience with hanging the German war criminals at Hamelin, he was not selected as the hangman to carry out the sentences handed down at the Nuremberg trials; the job went to an American, Master Sergeant John C. Woods, who was relatively inexperienced.
 The press was invited to observe the process, and pictures were later circulated which suggested the hangings had been poorly done.
-Wilhelm Keitel took 20 minutes to die after the trapdoor opened; the trap was not wide enough, so that some of the men hit the edges as they fell—more than one person's nose was torn off in the process—and others were strangled, rather than having their necks broken.
+Wilhelm Keitel took 20 minutes to die after the trapdoor opened; the trap was not wide enough, so some of the men hit the edges as they fell—more than one person's nose was torn off in the process—and others were strangled, rather than having their necks broken.